Fleckism/SecurityPlus/SecurityPlus/21A Physical Site Security Controls.md

 -   Explain the importance of physical host security controls.
 # EXAM OBJECTIVES COVERED

-1.2 Given a scenario, analyze potential indicators to determine the type of attack
+1.2 Given a scenario, analyze #Ops potential indicators to determine the type of attack

 2.7 Explain the importance of physical security controls